marinebon/marinebon.github.io/sanctuaries.md

 ## Sanctuaries

-Note: currently CINMS is the only sanctuary with a complete website, but some components working for other sites listed below
+Note: currently the CINMS is the only sanctuary with a complete website, but some components working for other sites listed below.

 ### West Coast Region
 - [Channel Islands](https://marinebon.org/cinms)